aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 ![image](https://user-images.githubusercontent.com/81662688/130744556-163fb5e4-0260-42d8-b8c1-4c78052bd7d1.png)

 Under Windows, the SDK does not support compilation in environments other than Cygwin.
-If you must run outside of Cygwin (for example, a cross-compiler using Windows as the Build environment), please refer to [Use Windows as Compiler Environment](#Use-Windows-As-CompilerE-nvironment) chapter to adjust the compiled files.
+If you must run outside of Cygwin (for example, a cross-compiler using Windows as the Build environment), please refer to [Use Windows as The Compilation Environment](#use-windows-as-the-compilation-environment) chapter to adjust the compiled files.

 When porting the SDK on RTOS, the libcurl dependency should be ported or the RPC method should be rewritten.